rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 $ cd hello-2.12 ; ls
 ```

-6. It is always good practise, to review any special installation instructions that might be come with the source code.
+6. It is always good practice, to review any special installation instructions that might be come with the source code.
 Those files usually have names like: INSTALL, README and so on.

 Use a pager to open up the INSTALL file and read it.
 Type:
 ```